eileenchoe/olive/README.md

 #### Range

+Range expressions produce Olive matrices.
 Like Python 3 ranges, Olive ranges iteratively produce the following value in the range until the end condition is met.
 Range objects can also be used as a parameter for random generators, in which case, the start, increment and end values will be used to produce a single random value.

 ```
 evens = [0:2:10)                | range object with integers from 0 inclusive to 10 exclusive
 delta = (-0.2:0.1:1.6]          | range object with decimal values from 0 exclusive to 1 inclusive
-really_small = [0:1^(-10):0.1]  | increments can be specified using expressions like exponents
 reversed_evens = [10:-2:0]      | increments can be negative to iterate in reverse
 ```